 Major World Events of the 1930s

 - Following the Wall Street Crash of 1929, the majority of the 1930s would be defined by The Great Depression.
-In 1932, nearly 25% of the US population was unemployed.
-By early 1933 nearly 1 in 3 people were unemployed.
+In 1932, nearly 25% of the US population was unemployed, which rose to nearly 33% in early 1933.

 - Beginning in 1931, the US suffered the worst drought in its history, leading to the Dust Bowl years.
 Strong winds stripped the topsoil from the ground, devastating farms throughout the Great Plains.
 This forced many to move in search of work and better living conditions.